 get started as a freelancer

-Or, if you fancy going freelance in something new, it’s best to get as much practise in this area first.
-You can do this either on your own or by upskilling and taking a course – which can really help to develop your skills and increase the chances of a client hiring you.
+Or, if you fancy going freelance in something new, it’s best to get as much practise as you can in this area first.
+You can do this either on your own or by upskilling and taking a course, which can really help boost your skills and increase your chances of getting hired.

-It’s also a good idea (where appropriate) to build a writing portfolio (such as on Medium) or design portfolio (such as on Behance) to show to clients.
-This can help them to get an idea about the quality and style of your work.
+It’s also a good idea (where appropriate) to build a portfolio to help potential clients get an idea of the quality and style of your work.
+For writing portfolios, platforms like Medium can be useful, and to showcase design work, check out Behance.

 Usually, once you’ve got your first few clients, you can ask for references and recommendations, and you’ll start to gain new clients through word of mouth.